kk-spartans/scholars-cup/06 - Things Really Do Catch Fire/07 - Fireworks in music-celebration or critique/Feu d'artifice.md

 author: Igor Stravinsky
 link: https://www.youtube.com/watch?v=tDRiQAepVig
 ---
-This is an instrumental, and the title translates to “Fireworks”.
+This is an instrumental, and the title translates to “Fireworks” but word for word it’s “fire of art” or “art fire”.